Depression and Older Adults

 - Moving or talking more slowly

-- Difficulty concentrating, remembering, making decisions
+- Difficulty concentrating, remembering, or making decisions

-- Difficulty sleeping, early-morning awakening, or oversleeping
+- Difficulty sleeping, waking up too early in the morning, or oversleeping

 - Eating more or less than usual, usually with unplanned weight gain or loss